-Getting children and young people involved: Wiltshire's Voice & Influence Team
+Getting children and young people involved: Wiltshire's Child and Youth Voice Team

 Wiltshire Youth Summit 2017

 Young people from across Wiltshire had the opportunity to share their views and ideas with key decision makers as part of a ‘Your County – Your Say’ youth summit in February 2017.

 The summit at Devizes School was planned and delivered by a team of young people who work with Wiltshire Council, Healthwatch Wiltshire and Wiltshire Police.

 Wiltshire young people have developed Your Mind Matters: Wiltshire Young People's Mental Health Charter

 To respond to the recommendations for professionals schools can:

 - Ensure staff undertake relevant training to support the mental health of young people

 - Provide education about mental health, as part of PSHE education

 - Promote sources of support for young people